MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Introduction

-Existing methods have sought to address these challenges through two primary avenues: approaches based on image processing with handcrafted features, and the more recently emerging deep learning-based methods.
-The former category, which includes threshold-based \cite{threshold} and spatial feature-based approaches \cite{spatial}, often suffers from being computationally intensive and requiring extensive manual annotation, resulting in suboptimal segmentation of cloud imagery details.
+Existing methods have sought to address these challenges through two primary avenues: approaches based on image processing with handcrafted features, and the more recently emerging DL-based methods.
+The former category, which includes threshold-based \cite{threshold} and spatial feature-based approaches \cite{spatial}, typically entails high computational costs and requires extensive manual annotation, resulting in suboptimal segmentation of cloud imagery details.
 Methods that rely on engineered features are often hindered in their ability to capture the multi-scale characteristics of cloud formations, thereby restricting model accuracy and generalization ability \cite{ML}.